 - Ground Beef – Substitute ground turkey or ground chicken in place of beef.
 If using either of these leaner meats, this will call for a splash of oil for browning.
 Neutral flavored canola oil is a good choice.

 - Beans – Pinto beans are a good substitute for Kidney beans.
 However, you’ll lose that deep red appearance of the final dish.
 Black beans would also be a good choice.
 You can use canned kidney beans, but you’ll need to reduce the amount of liquid.
 See full instructions in the recipe card.
+Please stick with dry beans for chili, the end result will be superior.

 - Step 1: In a large fry pan, brown the ground beef, adding onions and garlic to season.